abraham2512/lightspeed-agent/Readme.md

-# Openshift log analysis using Lightspeed Service
+# Pipeline log analysis using Openshift Lightspeed Service
-### This project is a work in progress
+### This project is a PoC and work is in progress
 Log Analyzer using Openshift Lightspeed Service

 Prerequisites: